pouyaesm/signed-community-detection/README.md

 Download the jar file from [here (v1.0.0, 188kb)](http://goo.gl/kEfwXo).
 Start using the program by running `java -jar <filename> -h`.

 This project is developed as a maven project.
+Run `mvn package` to build the project.

 ## Community detection